metaopt/optree/README.md

 - [`PyStructSequence`](https://docs.python.org/3/c-api/tuple.html#struct-sequence-objects) types created by C API [`PyStructSequence_NewType`](https://docs.python.org/3/c-api/tuple.html#c.PyStructSequence_NewType)

 which are considered non-leaf nodes in the tree.

-Python objects that the type is not registered will be treated as leaf nodes.
+Python objects that their type is not registered will be treated as leaf nodes.
 The registry lookup uses the `is` operator to determine whether the type is matched.
 So subclasses will need to explicitly register in the registry, otherwise, an object of that type will be considered a leaf.
 The [`NoneType`](https://docs.python.org/3/library/constants.html#None) is a special case discussed in section [`None` is non-leaf Node vs. `None` is Leaf](#none-is-non-leaf-node-vs-none-is-leaf).